BND Hamburger Icon

 “When cultural fit is used to hire a homogenous workforce, the resulting lack of diversity will often manifest in poor creativity and undermine a company’s competitiveness,” Uppal said.
 “Focusing on hiring based on shared background or experiences may also lead to discriminatory practices.”
 [Learn how to comply with equal employment opportunity laws.]

 Refusing to hire someone because of an alleged lack of cultural fit will not save an employer from legal liability.
-Asking candidates about personal issues – such as age, citizenship status, health, family history or ethnic background – is never justifiable on the basis of cultural fit, Uppal stressed.
-[The best HR software can ensure recruiting and retaining talent is a seamless process.]
+Asking candidates about personal issues — such as age, citizenship status, health, family history or ethnic background — is never justifiable on the basis of cultural fit, Uppal stressed.

 The end goal is to identify and hire the very best candidates whose skills and attributes match the organization’s core values.
 Cluroe said this objective is achievable when organizations have a “culture that’s based on positive values that are open enough to enable a diverse selection of people to embody them in their own way.”

-Skye Schooley, Business Operations Insider and Senior Lead Analyst
+Written By: Skye SchooleyBusiness Operations Insider and Senior Lead Analyst

 Skye Schooley is a business expert with a passion for all things human resources and digital marketing.
 She's spent 10 years working with clients on employee recruitment and customer acquisition, ensuring companies and small business owners are equipped with the information they need to find the right talent and market their services.
+At Business News Daily, Schooley primarily covers workplace topics, such as employee monitoring, company morale, harassment, compensation, and time and attendance.
 In recent years, Schooley has largely focused on analyzing HR software products and other human resources solutions to lead businesses to the right tools for managing personnel responsibilities and maintaining strong company cultures.
 Schooley, who holds a degree in business communications, excels at breaking down complex topics into reader-friendly guides and enjoys interviewing business consultants for new insights.
 Her work has appeared in a variety of formats, including long-form videos, YouTube Shorts and newsletter segments.

 Back to top